pankajk787/pankajk787/README.md

 - 🔭 &nbsp; I’m a Full Stack Web Developer
 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
-- 🎯 &nbsp; Always has desire learn large scale applications, It's scalability, performance optizations, load balancing etc.
+- 🎯 &nbsp; Always has desire to learn large scale applications architecture and working
 - 🎓 &nbsp; Deep diving into computer science subjects and Mathematics.
 - 💼 &nbsp; MERN Stack Developer.
 - 🌱 &nbsp; Enthusiast in Data Analysis and Data Science .